facelessuser/pymdown-extensions/docs/src/markdown/extensions/tabbed.md

 ## Styling with CSS

 In order to use tabbed blocks, some additional CSS is needed.
 You can check out the configuration below which will show the CSS and the HTML it targets.
-Keep in mind the CSS is just the minimum to get you started.
+Keep in mind that the CSS provided below is just the minimum needed to get you started.
 You can tweak it and modify it to get it how you like it.

 In general, tabbed controls are wrapped in a `#!html <div>` with the class `tabbed-set`.
 They contain an `#!html <input>` with an ID of `__tabbed_<tab_set_number>_<tab_number>`.
 All the `#!html <input>` elements from a